mpaulacaldas/notes/README.md

 # Notes :notebook:
 This is my attempt at keeping track of the things I learn.

-To encourage myself to do this regularly, I will keep a [daily log](daily-log.md) file where I will write down 1-2 new things each day.
-These little notes will _hopefully_ later be sorted into one of the neat little categories below.

-Every once in a while, I should also try to cross stuff off my :point_right: [TODO](TODO.md) :point_left:
+I try to put everything in categories.
+When I don't succeed I put them [here](random.md).
+I also try to keep track of my [TODO](TODO.md)s.

 ### R
 - [Templates](R/templates.md)